Brennessel

 Diversity mural at Bernie Wolfe School in Winnipeg

 Last Wednesday was labelled ‘pink day’ supporting awareness about bullying. and I was delighted to share that theme as presented in Waltraut with local grade eight students.
 I suggested that a good way to not get pushed around by bullies is to have a strong sense of one’s self.
 When you know your own story, you aren’t persuaded to adopt someone else’s narrative.
-My protagonist, Waltraut, had an identity crisis and let others take advantage of her vulnerability.
+My protagonist, Waltraut, had an identity crisis and others took advantage of her vulnerability.

 As Canada gets pushed around by the USA, we find ourselves re-connecting with what it means to be Canadian.
 In my novel, Waltraut discovers her power comes not from imitating Nancy Drew, but from owning who she is, Waltraut Weiss.